Sales is a highly competitive domain.

-This plan benefits salespeople in the long term as a commission will be sanctioned with every renewal.
-The residual model focuses on revenue from long-term relationships.
+This structure benefits salespeople in the long term as a commission will be sanctioned with every renewal.
+The residual plan focuses on revenue from long-term relationships.

-A commission percentage is finalized for each renewal.
+A sales commission percentage is finalized for each renewal.

-- Residual commissions work the best for businesses with recurring payment periods.
+- Residual commissions work best for businesses with recurring payment periods.

 - Advertising agencies